enjoikumar/SBLM/README.md

 # SBLM

 # Home
-The home page uses a jquery based slideshow, DOM manipulation, and every page is mobile responsive.
+The home page uses a jquery based slideshow, DOM manipulation, with Bootstrap styling and every page is mobile responsive.

 Upon refresh the home page will shuffle an image with a link to the work page where clicked on studio is highlighted.